 Government Affairs News

-Legislation (H.B.
-207) introduced in the Utah House of Representatives to require the issuance of only a single, rear-mounted license plate for all motor vehicles failed to pass as the legislature adjourned for the year.
+Legislation (L.B.
+38) to require the issuance of only a single, rear-mounted license plate for all motor vehicles failed to pass before the Nebraska legislature adjourned for 2019.

-Legislation (S.B.
-356) has been introduced in the Nevada Senate to allow for the titling and registration of retired military vehicles.
+Nevada Governor Steve Sisolak signed into law legislation (S.B.
+356) that will allow for the titling and registration of retired military vehicles.

-The U.S. Environmental Protection Agency (EPA) issued a proposed regulation to allow gas stations around the country to sell E15 (gasoline containing 15% ethanol) year-round.
+The U.S. Environmental Protection Agency (EPA) issued a final rulemaking to allow gas stations around the country to sell E15 year-round.